 Invoked in AH.com: The Series, "The Gates of Dawn": the crew are trapped at the beginning of time, before the Big Bang, and now things are too unstable to time travel back to the present.
 So instead they seal themselves in stasis in the belly of The Machine, which they know will survive to the present, and experience no time as we see a time-lapse sequence of fifteen billion years of history around them.

-The Trinton Chronicles has Dan, who froze himself in time after a big battle, waiting until 'someone' rescued him from the temporal hibernation.
+The Trinton Chronicles has Dan, who froze himself in time after a big battle, waiting until someone rescued him from the temporal hibernation.
 It took roughly 80+ years before it happened too.

 "Roswell That Ends Well".
 In a direct parody of the TNG episode, Bender's head is dropped in the New Mexico desert in the 1940s, and has to be recovered a thousand years later.
 Not only does Bender not mind being buried in the dirt for a millennium, he actually complains upon being rescued that his peace and quiet are being disturbed.

 In Bender's Big Score, Bender repeatedly and happily volunteers to go back in time, steal precious historical treasures, and then wait in a cavern under Planet Express headquarters until a few seconds after leaving.
 (This is because the method of time travel he's using only works one way, so The Slow Path is pretty much the only way to get back.
 When Fry uses it, he has to re-freeze himself for the return trip.)
-And then at the end of the film, Bender "wakes up" all of the Bender duplicates and has them exit the basement when they were not logically supposed to, thus creating a hole in the universe, and setting the stage for the next film.
+And then at the end of the film, Bender "wakes up" all of the Bender duplicates and has them exit the basement before they were logically supposed to, thus creating a hole in the universe, and setting the stage for the next film.

 Omi from Xiaolin Showdown had to freeze himself for 1500 years with the Orb of Tornami, because Jack Spicer forgot to mention that his time machine didn't have a means to return him from the past.